PART ONE - PART TWO - PART THREE - PART FOUR

 Featuring solely post-1948 material, the DVD ran the gamut of Tweety's career.
 Highlights included such classics as Bad Ol' Putty Tat, Greedy for Tweety, Tweety's Circus, A Street Cat Named Sylvester, and even some odder selections like The Last Hungry Cat and The Jet Cage.
 The bonus Bugs cartoon was the iconic Bully for Bugs.
 All of the shorts looked better than they had on either VHS or laserdisc, showing promise as to what the cartoons would eventually look like if ever remastered stateside.
 The success of the DVD was marred only by the difficulty in obtaining and watching it.

 Just days after the reissue of 1001 Rabbit Tales, Japan saw the DVD release of I Love Tweety Vol. 2.
 Ten more Tweety cartoons were joined by a bonus Bugs short (Baton Bunny).
 Again focusing primarily on 1950s efforts, the Tweety cartoons picked were an even more satisfying selection than on the previous disc, with the likes of All a Bir-r-r-d, Sandy Claws, Gift Wrapped, Tweet Zoo, Fowl Weather, and others.
-Tweety was becoming so popular in Japan that Warner Home Video also released a trio of new VHS compilations starring the bird, albeit only in Japanese.
+Tweety was becoming so popular in Japan that Warner Home Video announced plans to release a trio of new VHS compilations starring the bird, albeit only in Japanese.
+(As of this writing, the VHS collections have yet to turn up in the hands of any collector.)

 October 2001 became something of a pivotal month for Looney Tunes on home video, especially in regard to the growing demand for the cartoons on DVD.
 Yet another update would be conveyed, while something historic would happen in the most understated of ways.